danja/postcraft/danny.ayers.name/content-raw/entries/2025-01-02_fix-deploy.md

 *Which reminded me I've not been in touch with [Graham Klyne](https://www.ninebynine.org/) for many years.
 A blog post of his drew my attention to that quote.
 Good-o, he's on Mastodon : [@gklyne@indieweb.social](https://indieweb.social/@gklyne), I'll ping him there.*

-**Pause**

-It totally ties in with agent-oriented messaging.
-This is the kind of message I want my systems to be able to deal with automatically.
+ClaudioB's question is the kind of message I want my #:hyperdata systems to be able to deal with automatically.

+Here's how this human agent is handling it :

+---

+**[prompt]**

+> Is there a live instance of Semem?

+**[me]**

+* immediate response, "not yet"
+* reformulate question in terms of concrete requirements ->
+1. (functioning, good-enough) Semem
+2. hosting
+3. deployment infrastructure

+For 1 : all I really need to do right away is minor bugfixing and whatever's needed to use existing online LLMs For 2 : I've got a live Ubuntu server (which you are looking at now) and a domain name registered for a related plan, some nginx proxying already in place.
+For 3 : I've got a Docker container in-progress for this stuff, [tbox](https://github.com/danja/tbox)

+* meta-reasoning - evaluate this against existing dev paths, consider priorities, time needed etc

+On this point there's a green flag to go ahead, it's near-enough in line with what I was planning to do already, slight rearrangement of immediate priorities.

+---

+I acted in several roles there.
+Humans are good at this.
+I want a community of independent autonomous intelligent agents (on #:kia).

+Ops.
+Azzurra just reminded me that I've an appointment with her up at the comune at 15:00.
+Now 13:12.
+Clever Azzurra has me sussed.
+I'd completely forgotten.
+But she's given me just the right amount of time to pop this online, take Claudio out for a short walk, find some clean clothes & have a wash.

+## Soon...

 Somewhere around my vocabs I need terms for this particular kind of input.
-I may already have something like **Feature Request** around the project management oriented bits, but
+I may already have something like **Feature Request** around the project management oriented bits, but it totally ties in with agent-oriented messaging.

 * #:todo fix #:semem failing on UPDATE
 * #:todo tease next steps from `semem/docs/description_2024-12-30/`